Aaliya313/Module6-Homework-Challenge-Web-APIs-Code-Quiz/README.md

 * A start button that when clicked a timer starts and the first question appears.

-  * Questions contain buttons for each answer.
+  * Questions contain buttons for each answer. - if statement
   *
   * When answer is clicked, the next question appears
   *